Nature

 Ikoi-no-mori Park

-Appropriately named a “Forest of Healing”, a popular recreation spot for locals hidden among the woods.
-While not easy to find, stepping into this sanctuary is like entering a different world: the sprawling park consists of two wide lakes, and a hiking ridge that leads past rustling bamboo groves and offers pleasant views of Mt.
+Appropriately named a “Forest of Healing”, a popular recreation spot for locals, hidden in the woods.
+While not easy to find, stepping into this sanctuary is like entering a different world: the sprawling park consists of two lakes, and a hiking trail that leads past rustling bamboo groves and offers pleasant views of Mt.
 Hakusan and the surrounding mountain range.

 Map